FREE Shipping on orders over $899

 7. Listen to your Body:

-• See how your body reacts to the herbs.
+• Observe how your body reacts to the herbs.

-By consciously incorporating herbalism into your daily life, you can take advantage of the benefits these natural wonders have to offer.
-Remember that the key is consistency, information and active listening to your body.
+By consciously incorporating herbal medicine into your daily life, you can reap the benefits these natural wonders have to offer.
+Remember, the key is consistency, information, and actively listening to your body.

 Remember that prevention is better than cure